news MCBC 3 Gaps Initiative

 mcbc_3gap_dias_ii-iii_ban

-Benefits: Allows bicyclists an alternative to dangerous Highway 1, uses portion of existing ranch road, reduces the number of bikes traveling through the Muir Beach community and closes a multi-use gap in the Bay Area Ridge Trail.
+Benefits: It allows bicyclists an alternative to dangerous Highway 1, uses a portion of an existing ranch road, reduces the number of bikes traveling through the Muir Beach community, and closes a multi-use gap in the Bay Area Ridge Trail.

 mcbc_3gap_pantoll_rd

-Large gap forcing bicyclists to use a 1.7 mile stretch of Pantoll Road, a narrow road between Pantoll Station and Rock Springs Fire Road.
+Problem: A large gap forces bicyclists to use a 1.7-mile stretch of Pantoll Road, a narrow road between Pantoll Station and Rock Springs Fire Road.

 Solution: Easy Grade Trail change-in-use to hiker/biker, providing connectivity between southern and northern sides of Mt.
 Tamalpais.